 In fifth and sixth grade, a student’s early Middle School experience is carefully adapted to make the transition developmentally appropriate and meet students’ academic and social needs.
 Advisories, which consist of 10-15 students, meet for 40 minutes each day.
 Advisory goals include academic skills-building and individual support, social skills development, community service, homework assistance, and a nurturing environment.
 Advisory teachers facilitate student-led conferences and act as a liaison for parents, students, and teachers.

 Seventh and Eighth Grade

-In seventh and eighth grade, the advisories remain the same size, but seventh and eighth graders are mixed together.
-These advisories meet two or three times per week depending upon the week for 35 minutes each session.
-During this time, students receive academic guidance, participate in character-building exercises, discuss topics such as bullying and peer relationships, and do community service.
-Peer Leaders from the Upper School also meet with these advisories on a regular basis to mentor and lead discussions.
+In seventh and eighth grade, the advisories remain the same size.
+These advisories meet two or three times per week depending upon the week for 40 minutes each session.
+During this time, students receive academic guidance, participate in character-building exercises, discuss topics such as digital citizenship and peer relationships, and do community service.